Fiserv/tenants-doc/faq.md

   * You provide the doc & apis & the Studio provides everything else.
 You use regular markdown or our flavor of markdown to draft your documents. https://developer.fiserv.com/support/docs/?path=docs/md/basic-syntax.md

 * Who is eligible to post their APIs on the Developer Studio?
   * Anyone.
-It’s for the whole company.
+It's for the whole company.

 * What is the Developer Studio on-boarding process?
   * You can read about that here: [github.com/fiserv/tenants-doc](https://fiserv.gitbook.io/tenant-docs/)

 * Do you have insight to the corporate vision for whether https://docs.firstdata.com/ and https://developer.fiserv.com will live on in parallel or eventually converge?
   * Will converge in the end.
-For now, as we transition your content you’ll have both until you get enough feature parity and then you’ll shutdown the old portal.
+For now, as we transition your content you'll have both until you get enough feature parity and then you'll shutdown the old portal.

 * How can Tenants decide which solution/category they should choose?
 Does Devportal allow a Prodcut to reside on multiple solution areas?